r-stemmle/mastermind/README.md

 ## General info
 This project is a Ruby implementation of the classic game Mastermind.

-## Screenshots

 ## Technologies
 Project is created with:
 * Ruby version: 2.5.3

 ## Setup
-To run this project, install it locally using ruby in MacOS application 'Terminal':
+To run this game, save a copy of this repository locally.
+Then, run it using ruby in the MacOS application 'Terminal':
 (note: '$' is not typed)

 ```
-$ cd ../lorem
+$ cd ../mastermind
-$ ruby install...
-$ ruby install... (add any gems here?)
+$ gem install json
+$ gem install colorize
-$ ruby start...
+$ ruby mastermind.rb
 ```

-## Code Examples
-Show examples of usage:
-`put-your-code-here`

 ## Features
 List of features ready and TODOs for future development